 As the risk is so low, it can be difficult to measure whether there have been any changes over time.
-On average, 10 women die every year from pregnancy-related causes.
+On average, 10 women in New Zealand die every year from pregnancy-related causes.
 Usually these women were suffering from pre-existing medical problems that contributed to their deaths.